Deducteam/lambdapi/doc/queries.rst

 ---------

 When called with a symbol identifier as argument, displays information (type, notation, rules, etc.) about that symbol.
+When called with ``unif_rule`` as argument, displays the list of unification rules.
+When called with ``coerce_rule`` as argument, displays the list of coercions.
 Without argument, displays the list of current goals (in proof mode only).

 .. _proofterm: